sonnyit/java/_posts/2016-06-13-jb-exceptions.md

 An Exception can be anything which interrupts the normal flow of the program.
 When an exception occurs program processing gets terminated and doesn’t continue further.
 In such cases we get a system generated error message.
 The good thing about exceptions is that they can be handled.

+A Java Exception is an object that describes the exception that occurs in a program.
+When an exceptional events occurs in Java, an exception is said to be thrown.
+The code that 's responsible for doing something about the exception is called an exception handler.

 ### When an exception can occur? [&#10548;](#tables)

 Exception can occur at runtime (known as runtime exceptions) as well as at compile-time (known Compile-time exceptions).